carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 ```

-### Use Word2Vec vectors as features for a classifier

-TODO: Here step-bystep a very simple sentiment logistic regression classifier using word2vec as input.
-Maybe this is too advanced ???

 ::: keypoints
--   The first step for working with text is to run a preprocessing pipeline to obtain clear features
 -   We can represent text as vectors of numbers (which makes it interpretable for machines)
--   One of the most efficient and useful ways is to use word embeddings
+-   We can run a preprocessing pipeline to obtain clear words that can be used as features
 -   We can easily compute how words are similar to each other with the cosine similarity
+-   Using gensim we can train our own word2vec models
 :::